-Best Colors To Wear to a Job Interview
+A Complete Guide to What Colors To Wear to an Interview

-If you're preparing for an interview, you should put some thought into the colors of the clothing you plan to wear.
+When you're preparing for an in-person or video interview, it's important to choose your outfit carefully, including the colors you wear.
 Colors have meaning and convey emotion and you want to ensure you're sending the right message to the interviewer.
 Learning about the meaning behind colors can help you decide which colors are most appropriate for your upcoming interview.

 What colors to wear to an interview

 The best colors to wear to an interview are ones that are neutral such as black, navy, gray and brown.
 White is also an appropriate neutral color for a shirt or blouse.
-Depending on your preference, you can also add a bit of color to an interview outfit to introduce your own personality.
+Depending on your preference, you can also add a pop of color to an interview outfit to introduce your own personality.
+For example, you may choose a tie in an accent color or pair a light-color shirt under a black blazer.

 How to choose colors for an interview